-Lost and Found 245-8231
+Lost and Found 245-8233

-Information for lost and found articles may be obtained at the Business Office, the Library Circulation Desk, or Student Services.
+Information for lost and found articles may be obtained at the Library Circulation Desk.

 Media Services 245-8238

 Media Services' assists the faculty and students in preparing instructional materials.
 The telecommunications involved with the delivery of distance education via HITS and cable is also a primary responsibility.